marcus-grant/notes/sql.md

 Finally, `unset` the `tmp_pass` variable to make sure your password isn't leaking.

+## Visualizing Data in SQL

+SQL offers several ways to either aid in external programs not using SQL have grouped and organized data to visualize or to directly visualize the data using SQL itself.

+`GROUP BY` as used before to join and analyze relationships in data, can also be used along with other functions like `RPAD` to directly visualize data.
+For more details,
+see the [notes on visualizing data using SQL][sql-vis-zk]

+## Cleaning Data

+Cleaning data is one of the most important tasks to perform when working with data.
+It's of crucial importance to ensure the data in databases is consistent.
+There are
+[various techniques using SQL to clean data within a database][sql-clean-zk].

+## Date & Time

+One of the most common datatypes in SQL are related to **dates & time**.
+The most difficult part of working with them is to make sure the format is correct between all values.
+This can mean different formatting of date units like month or minute, etc.

+There's a lot to be learned about Dates & Times in SQL, to learn more, read about [Dates & Time in SQL][sql-date-zk]

 ### Further Reading

 This topic is expansive and nuanced,